Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Sending updates and message formatting

 Each RSS feed entry will be sent in a separate message.
-If an entry contains more than 10 images/videos the update will be split into more messages, since Telegram only allows up to 10 images/videos per message.
-Only the final message will contain the caption.
+If an entry contains more images/videos than `max_media_items_per_message` the update will be split into more messages.
+Telegram only allows up to 10 images/videos per message, which is the default value of `max_media_items_per_message`.

-Each message will contain the RSS feed source and type, RSS entry title, summary and link.
+Each message will contain the RSS feed source and type, RSS entry link and, depending on `show_title` and `show_description` for a given feed, entry title and summary.

 Bot assumes that RSS entry summary (or description) will be in HTML format.
 Bot will send only raw text from summary, without any tags.